drshahizan/software-engineering/project/project/sec01/curiousity/project.md

 ## Introduction
 ### 1. Purpose
-THe purpose of our project of building a KTDI Event Management System is aimed to simplify and streamline the processes of event management held by KTDI Student Residential College Committee (JKM) at UTM Johor.
+The purpose of our project of building a KTDI Event Management System is aimed to simplify and streamline the processes of event management held by KTDI Student Residential College Committee (JKM) at UTM Johor.
 The system offers a variety of key features that assist our stakeholders, JKM KTDI, KTDI staff members, as well as the students around UTM Johor, in respective tasks for event preparation and post-activity processes.

 ### 2. Objective
 1. To develop a KTDI Event Management System that is simple to use, which includes multiple functions like calendar for events in a semester, task delegation, and automated merit point record.